skijit/notes/electronics/basics.md

 - [source](https://learn.sparkfun.com/tutorials/motors-and-selecting-the-right-one)

 ## TODOS - Clarify
 - LED's are *non-ohmic*.
 Current flowing through it does not follow Ohm's law because a resitance is not constant.
-In a motor, as the load increases, it will pull more current, because the resistance goes down.  [see here](http://electronics.stackexchange.com/questions/95874/when-people-talk-about-a-device-drawing-current-what-do-they-mean-why-do-dev)  - How does a load only pull what it needs?
+In a motor, as the load increases, it will pull more current, because the resistance goes down.  [see here](http://electronics.stackexchange.com/questions/95874/when-people-talk-about-a-device-drawing-current-what-do-they-mean-why-do-dev)  - See note above about Kirchoff's Voltage Laws
-- Why do circuits need to be closed?
-- See note above about Kirchoff's Voltage Laws
 - Passive vs Active components, and other component types

-- When the switch is open:
-    - Why is the pin's input value floating?
-    - I would guess that the input has a high-impedance and therefore pulls very little amps
-    - Since the amps have gone down, the voltage
-    - But wouldn't the voltage still be 5V?
--the point with the pull-up resistor is that the pin wasn't getting any voltage when the switch was closed, and so now it will get ever so little, but what it does get will be high.
-- the mcu does indeed have a high impedance, so it doesn't drain the current
-- microcontroller (input) pin has a high impedance
-    - when switch is open, very little current will go there
-    - the value it reads in is floating because
-V = I * R
-5V = I * 10E3, I = 5 / 10E3 = 0.5mA
-input to the pin: High Impedance! so it doesn't draw much current, and it will send